NillaMouse/OnlyFans-AutoLiker/README.md

 ```
 *Note: you will only need to fill out* `auth_uniq_` *if you have 2FA (two-factor authentication) enabled*

 If you're familiar with [DIGITALCRIMINAL's script](https://github.com/DIGITALCRIMINAL/OnlyFans), then great!
 All you have to do is copy the fields you filled out for that `auth.json` and paste them into this one!
+Now, you can go down to the [Usage](#usage) section.

 If you're not, then don't worry; it's not hard to get them.